xudong-z/pygam_AlienInvasion/README.md

 # Attack

-run either `alien_invasion.py` or 'Alien Invasions compiled.ipynb' to launch the game
+run either `alien_invasion.py` or `Alien Invasions compiled.ipynb` to launch the game